webmachinelearning/model-loader/explainer.md

 // specify the name of the output tensor in case 3.
 But if there are multiple
 // output tensors, the output in case 1 and 2 will be a map from tensor name to
 // tensors, and in case 3, the output argument must be a map from tensor name to
+// tensors too.
+// For case 1 and 2, where the actual output data locate will depend on the
+// context: if it is CPU context, the output tensor’s buffer will be RAM buffer(s)
+// and if the context is GPU context, the output tensor’s buffer will be GPU
+// buffer(s).
 ```

 See also: [draft spec](https://webmachinelearning.github.io/model-loader/)